 Series B in 2005

-LGC Wireless, Inc. specializes in developing solutions for in-building wireless voice and data coverage, focusing on compact GSM and CDMA networks.
-The company provides distributed antenna systems and wireless LAN solutions, along with network systems tailored for public operators and equipment manufacturers.
-Its product offerings include modular services such as base station subsystems, network switching solutions, and wireless data support.
-LGC Wireless also delivers professional services that encompass needs assessment, design, site surveys, installation, project management, and maintenance.
-The company's solutions cater to a diverse range of sectors, including hospitality, corporate environments, government, healthcare, and sporting events.
-Founded in 1996 and headquartered in San Jose, California, LGC Wireless operates across North America, Latin America, Europe, and parts of Asia.
+LGC Wireless, Inc. specializes in developing in-building wireless solutions, focusing on voice and data coverage as well as capacity for compact GSM and CDMA networks.
+The company provides a range of offerings including distributed antenna systems, wireless LAN solutions, and network systems tailored for public operators and equipment manufacturers.
+Its modular products encompass base station subsystems, network switching solutions, and various value-added services designed to enhance wireless data support and maintenance.
+Additionally, LGC Wireless delivers professional services such as needs assessments, site surveys, project management, and onsite support for various sectors, including hospitality, corporate environments, government, healthcare, and transportation.
+Founded in 1996 and headquartered in San Jose, California, LGC Wireless operates across multiple regions, including North America, Europe, and Asia Pacific.
+The company is a subsidiary of ADC Telecommunications Inc.

 Nozomi Photonics